frenck/awesome-home-assistant/README.md

 ### Custom Lovelace UI Cards

-_Lovelace allows people to build custom cards on top of it, which you can easily add to your instance in [YAML mode](https://www.home-assistant.io/lovelace/yaml-mode/) or in the Raw Editor found in the top-right menu when in Storage mode._
+_Lovelace allows people to build custom cards on top of it, which you can easily add to your instance._

 * [Monster Card](https://github.com/ciotlosm/custom-lovelace/tree/master/monster-card) - Dynamically adds entities: 🔮 Magic.
 * [Canvas Gauge Card](https://github.com/custom-cards/canvas-gauge-card) - Use awesome gauges from canvas-gauges.com.